peternsilva/galvanize-bookshelf-solution/1_migrations_seeds.md

 ## Seeds

-Translate the following [JavaScript entities](https://gist.github.com/ryansobol/fb74ad1e3090b1ce5abdc0d30ae154e8) into Knex seed files.
+Translate the following author and book [JavaScript entities](https://gist.github.com/ryansobol/fb74ad1e3090b1ce5abdc0d30ae154e8) into Knex seed files.
 More specifically, the seed files should:

 - Live in the `seeds` directory.
 - Seed one table per seed file.